Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 \begin{remark} The output-rectifying retrofit controller shown in Proposition~\ref{thm:out_retro} is essentially identical to that derived in our previous work \cite{ishizaki2018retrofit}.
-The novelty of Proposition~\ref{thm:out_retro}, as compared to the existing result, is to clarify the fact that ``all" such output-rectifying retrofit controllers can be expressed as the unique form of \eqref{eq:out_retro}, provided that Assumption~\ref{assum:loc_stable} holds.
-This uniqueness is proven by virtue of the constrained Youla parameterization in Theorem~\ref{thm:main}.
-It should be noted that Assumption~\ref{assum:loc_stable} is not essential to prove the ``if" part of Proposition~\ref{thm:out_retro}, as shown in \cite[Theorem~2.1]{ishizaki2018retrofit}, but it is used to prove the ``only if" part.
-The cascade structure shown in Proposition~\ref{co:cl_out} is itself not new, but its derivation provides a frequency-domain analog to the state-space analysis in the previous work, which can also be conducted without Assumption~\ref{assum:loc_stable}.
-In addition, without the measurability of the interaction signal as in Assumption~\ref{assum:v}, it is possible to develop a state-feedback-type retrofit controller provided that the internal state of $G$ is instead measurable.
-For derivation, an oblique projection technique is utilized.
-The interested reader is referred to Appendix~\ref{app:sf} for details. \end{remark}
+The novelty of Proposition~\ref{thm:out_retro}, as compared to the existing result, is to clarify that ``all" such output-rectifying retrofit controllers can be expressed as the unique form of \eqref{eq:out_retro}.
+This uniqueness is proven by the constrained Youla parameterization in Theorem~\ref{thm:main}.
+A generalization of Proposition~\ref{thm:out_retro} to unstable subsystems can be found in Appendix~\ref{app:general}.
+The cascade structure shown in Proposition~\ref{co:cl_out} is itself not new; however its derivation provides a frequency-domain analysis analogous to the state-space analysis in the previous work, which can also be conducted without Assumption~\ref{assum:loc_stable}. \end{remark}